Introduction

 - essential household furniture

-- some medical and dental services
+- some medical and dental costs

-- car repairs and registration
+- car repairs or registration

-- other essential items may be considered.
+Other essential items may be considered.

 Housing related expenses